SA80: Light Support Weapon

-The L86 Light Support Weapon (LSW) is a magazine-fed squad automatic weapon originally intended to provide fire support at a fireteam level.
-The weapon has a heavier, longer 646 mm barrel than the rifle and features a shorter handguard with an integrated bipod protruding from the front.
-The stock has a shoulder strap to take the weapon's weight in the prone position and a rear vertical grip for better control of the weapon when firing bursts.
-The weapon is otherwise identical to the L85 version on which it is based, and the same magazines and sighting systems are used.
-In addition to British Armed Forces use, the LSW was adopted by MOD-sponsored cadet organisations.
+The L86 Light Support Weapon (LSW) is a magazine-fed squad automatic weapon originally intended to provide fire support at the fireteam level.
+It has a heavier and longer 646 mm barrel than the rifle and features a shorter handguard with an integrated bipod extending from the front.
+The stock incorporates a shoulder strap to support the weapon's weight when firing from the prone position, while a rear vertical grip provides improved control during burst fire.
+Otherwise, the weapon is identical to the L85 rifle on which it is based, and uses the same magazines and sighting systems.
+In addition to service with the British Armed Forces, the LSW was adopted by MOD-sponsored cadet organisations.

-The increased barrel length, bipod and the optical performance of the SUSAT give the weapon excellent accuracy, increased muzzle velocity and greater effective range.
-From its inception, the L86 was a target of criticism on much the same basis as the L85.
-The LSW has the additional issue of its inability to deliver sustained automatic fire as it lacks a belt feed.
-This is common with any light support weapon derived from a rifle, for example the heavy-barrel FN FAL.
+The longer barrel, bipod and optical performance of the SUSAT sight gave the weapon excellent accuracy, increased muzzle velocity and greater effective range.
+From its introduction, however, the LSW attracted criticism similar to that directed at the L85 rifle.
+It also suffered from the limitation of being unable to provide sustained automatic fire because it lacked a belt feed system.
+This is a common issue with light support weapons derived from rifles, such as the heavy-barrelled FN FAL.

-While the LSW was supposed to replace the L7A2 GPMG at the section level, the weapon's shortcomings meant that many units reverted to the GPMG, or held onto it if it had not already been replaced.
-The role of a LSW was ultimately filled by the FN Minimi, known in service as the L110A1-A3 light machine gun, a belt fed weapon with a quick-change barrel in the same way as the GPMG.
-Owing to its high level of accuracy in semi-automatic mode, the primary use of the L86 shifted to that of a designated marksman rifle following the introduction of the L110A1.
-It was replaced in this role by the L129A1 Sharpshooter Rifle.
+The LSW was originally intended to replace the L7A2 GPMG at section level, but its shortcomings led many units to retain the GPMG or return to using it.
+The role was eventually filled by the FN Minimi, known in British service as the L110A1-A3 light machine gun, a belt-fed weapon with a quick-change barrel similar to the GPMG.
+Owing to its high accuracy in semi-automatic fire, the L86's primary role shifted to that of a designated marksman rifle after the introduction of the L110A1.
+It was subsequently replaced in this role by the L129A1 Sharpshooter Rifle.
 The L86 was withdrawn from service in 2019.